 Phase One is scheduled to begin occupancy in 2021.
 Updates to the construction schedules will be posed to the project website periodically.
 (Updated 12/18/18)

 The 1801 Congress Avenue building will be approximately 603,000 gross square feet and the 1601 Congress Avenue building will be approximately 416,000 gross square feet.

-Historical master planning efforts begin in 1944, with the 47th Texas Legislature creating a Capitol Planning Commission to work with the Austin City Planning Commission on the “Capitol Plan Report” of 1944.
-The report noted the inefficiency of meeting state government office needs in facilities located across the city and recommended the expansion of the Capitol grounds to the north between Colorado and Brazos Streets to what is now Martin Luther King Jr. Boulevard.
+However, planning for the Capitol Complex dates to 1944, with the 47th Texas Legislature creating a Capitol Planning Commission to work with the Austin City Planning Commission on the “Capitol Plan Report” of 1944.
+The report identified inefficiency of housing state agencies in leased facilities across the city and recommended the expansion of the Capitol grounds to the north between Colorado and Brazos Streets to what is now Martin Luther King Jr. Boulevard.